elgael06/Ecomer/e-comer/README.md

-# Vuejs and Webpack Basic Setup
+# Vuejs, Webpack And Django 2.2